 You might need to use a voided check to set up an electronic link to your checking account.
 Most likely you’ll need to set up this link to get your paychecks through direct deposit, or to set up a recurring payment like your monthly bills.

-Automatic Payment.
 You can also use a voided check to set up automatic payments.
 Autopay can be very useful to stay on top of recurring bills like utilities, rent, or credit card payments.
-By using autopay you won’t have to worry about forgetting any bill payment and accruing late fees and hits to your credit score.
+By using auto-pay you won't have to worry about forgetting any bill payment and accruing late fees and hits to your credit score.

-- Write the word “VOID” across the front of the check in large letters.
-You can also write “VOID” in smaller letters over key parts of the check.
-You would need to write “VOID” in the payment amount box, across the payee line, and on the signature line.
-Either method should work just fine.
+Step 3: Write the word "VOID" across the front of the check-in large letters.
+You can also write "VOID" in smaller letters over key parts of the check.
+You would need to write "VOID" in the payment amount box, across the payee line, and on the signature line.
+Either method is fine.

-*Use a writing utensil that cannot be erased, like a marker or an ink pen.
-Do not use a pencil as someone could erase the word “VOID” and try and use the check to withdraw from your account.
+Step 5: *Use a writing utensil that can’t be erased, like a marker or an ink pen.
+Do not use a pencil as someone could erase the word "VOID" and try and use the check to withdraw from your account.

 Follow the same procedure outlined above and then store the voided check away in your banking files, or keep it in your checkbook.